Elements (B.o.B album)

-Elements is a compilation album by American rapper B.o.B, released on November 4, 2016, by his independent label No Genre.
+Elements is a compilation album by American rapper B.o.B, released on November 4, 2016, by his independent label Label No Genre.
 It is composed of his 2015 and 2016 conscious mixtapes WATER, FIRE, EARTH and AIR, where he comments on society, politics and conspiracy theories.
 The compilation was released as a prelude to his fourth album and the fifth installment in the Elements series, Ether.

 On October 21, 2021 the compilation was re-released in a vinyl version.

 Charts

 WATER

 WATER (We Are The Enemy Really) is a mixtape by American recording artist B.o.B.
 The project was produced entirely by B.o.B himself, and released on December 4, 2015, by No Genre.
 The tracks "Cold Bwoy (Freestyle)", "Purple Mountain" and "Blank Mafia" from the mixtape were released with their music videos.

 Music and lyrics

 In the mixtape the rapper raps mainly over trap productions, and lyrics about corruption and dangers of the government.